to consider ~ politics of beauty

 – Forget Me Nots Ep.
 7 ~ Finish what you started!

 But back to taking our time.
 Sometimes, some people seem to be doing things just to get over with them.
-This attitude sometimes comes after loosing enthusiasm or when enthusiasm is for something else and thus your head is drifting from what you are doing, often resulting in pour results..
-Sometimes we get to some tasks in life, be them professional or not – but I suppose they are mostly professional, which we just want to get over with, fast.
+This attitude sometimes comes after loosing enthusiasm or when enthusiasm is suddenly for something else and thus your head is drifting from initial incentives, often resulting in pour results.

-But even with enthusiasm, because of the enthusiasm some tend to get all excited and an up-beat rhythm, sometimes the thrill of it can distract from paying attention to details; and sometimes important such details can make the difference between a winner or a deal-beaker.
-Unfortunate how some people don’t have the patience – don’t take the time, due to enthusiasm, to consider context, momentum, and sometimes miss out on great potential.
-If only we would realise and exercise more patience and awareness for details, and aknowledge the ease in wich enthusiastm can make us impulsive.
+But even with enthusiasm, because of the enthusiasm, in the excitement and an fast rhythm, the thrill of it can distract from paying attention to details, and sometimes important such details can make the difference between a winner or a deal-beaker.
+I guess this could happen as a distraction by overexcitement, or over-confidence.
+I’d recommend patience, take the time, consider context, momentum, in order to understand and make the most of the great potential that lays in the details.

-forget me nots ep3 ~ proofreading, proofreading, proofreading
+forget me nots ep.3 ~ proofreading

 Of-course, there’s more.